-Rocky’s Hot Chicken Shack is KNOWN for it’s fried chicken– not just in Asheville, but everywhere.
+Rocky’s Hot Chicken Shack is celebrated for its fried chicken– not just in Asheville, but everywhere.
 Among other accolades, it ranks among the “Top 20 Best Fried Chicken Joints in America” according to USA Today.
-Known for “Giving You The Bird Since 2009!”, Rocky’s serves what is easily the best fried chicken in Asheville.
+Known for “Giving You The Bird Since 2009”, Rocky’s serves what is easily the best fried chicken in Asheville.
 As a result, it has a cult following among locals and visitors, alike.
 (And if you’re looking for a casual hot wing joint, Rocky’s is the place to go!)

 Rocky’s has two locations in Asheville, notably recognizable by their iconic Drive-in Style neon signs.
 You can’t miss ‘um.
 One location is in West Asheville not too far from Whit’s Frozen Custard (a fun place to stop if you’re not feeling too gluttonous after eating at Rocky’s).
 The other is in South Asheville.
 Take your pick– both locations offer the quintessential experience.